fvishram/SRAYSScoreboard/docs/TROUBLESHOOTING.md

 **Solutions:**
 1. **Reset Color Settings**
+   - Open the Settings dialog by pressing F2
-   - Right-click on the scoreboard
+   - Go to the Colors tab
+   - Click "Reset Colors" to restore default colors
-   - Select "Colors" > "Reset to Default Colors"
+   - Alternatively, right-click on the scoreboard and select "Colors" > "Reset to Default Colors"

 2. **Check Display Resolution**
    - Ensure your display resolution is at least 1024x768